-Since then and in future, this topic will be further expanded to include electronic communication platforms and mediation offerings but also medium for the design of experimental art and dialogic action.
+The NRW KULTURsekretariat has already engaged in digital topics for a decade, for example by initiating “Next Level” conference on digital art and the culture of computer games.
+Since then and in future, this field has been and will be further expanded to include electronic communication platforms and mediation offerings but also as a medium for the design of experimental art and dialogic interaction.

 Since 2016, Digital Culture has also been a thematic focus of the Transfer projects with the Netherlands and Belgium in 2016 as well as with Greece since 2018.